satwikkansal/ibm_iot_example/blog/draft.md

 ![image-20200305164453464](images/image-20200305164453464.png)

-With this, the basic infrastructure is set up.
-Next, we'll see different things that we can do with this infrastructure,

-## Exploring different ideas

-### Edge computing: Filtering and aggregating data at the edge
+### 8. Edge computing: Filtering and aggregating data at the edge

-You might have noticed that the smartphone streams the sensor data at a fast pace, and the data is sent to the cloud broker as is.
-One nice thing to do would be to send the data to the cloud broker at a slower rate.
-The following code implements this mechanism using the [timeloop](https://pypi.org/project/timeloop/) library (which internally uses Python's [threading](https://docs.python.org/3/library/threading.html) module).
+The smartphone streams the sensor data at a fast pace, and the data is sent to the cloud broker as is.
+Let's try to send this data to the cloud broker at a slower rate.
+The following code implements such mechanism using the [timeloop](https://pypi.org/project/timeloop/) library (which internally uses Python's [threading](https://docs.python.org/3/library/threading.html) module).

 ```python
 # File main.py